iridescent-dev/iap-swift-lib/README.md

  - `productIdentifier: String` - The string that identifies the product to the Apple AppStore.
  - `localizedTitle: String` - The name of the product, in the language of the device, as retrieved from the AppStore.
  - `localizedDescription: String` - A description of the product, in the language of the device, as retrieved from the AppStore.
- - `localizedCurrentPrice: String` - Current cost of the product in the local currency (_read-only property added by this library_).
+ - `localizedPrice: String` - The cost of the product in the local currency (_read-only property added by this library_).

 *Example*: